s7uck/webbidings/README.md

 | ---- | ----- |
 | ![image](./assets/screenshots/example-dark-windows.png) | ![image](./assets/screenshots/example-light-windows.png) |

-<h3>Webbidings is a pretty, automated and full fledged theme for Windows, providing
+<h3>Webbidings is a soft and vibrant color scheme inspired by ducks, space and
-a vibrant color scheme and a powerful CLI to adjust theme settings based on the world around you.</h3>
+ducks in space.</h3>

-This theme was inspired by Ducktales 2017, it's a great show, you should watch it ;)
+Nevermind what was in this readme before, i'm not doing that

 </div>